 Murray Bridge News aims to:

-Empower people to engage with community groups and events, learn about opportunities and have their say
+Empower people to engage with community groups, events and opportunities

-Be local, collaborate with locals and advocate for locals
+Be local: collaborate with and advocate for local people, and be present in the community

 Murray Bridge News will prefer local stories, sources and angles to others.
 Murray Bridge News will contribute to Murray Bridge’s development into a prouder, more engaged, more welcoming, more sustainable and more equal community.
 Murray Bridge News will be accessible and visible to local people wherever possible.